duality-solutions/pShare/README.md

 ### Stopping pShare

-Quiting the pShare app also terminates the bundled pShare Dynamicd daemon.
+* Quiting the pShare Electron App will also terminate the bundled pShare Dynamicd daemon.